M. G. K. Menon: Personal life

 While working towards his PhD degree in particle physics at the University of Bristol under Professor Cecil F. Powell, Menon met and married Indumati Patel, who was working towards a degree in philosophy.
 They have two children, Anant K. Menon, Professor of Biochemistry at Weill Cornell Medicine in New York City, and Preeti Vaid, a practicing radiologist in New Delhi.
-Menon has one grandchild, Kartikeya M. Menon, a medical student at the Icahn School of Medicine at Mount Sinai in New York City.
+Menon has one grandchild, Kartikeya M. Menon, a resident surgeon at the Mount Sinai Hospital in New York City.